LAU-TECH/CONSTITUTION/README.md

 4. Any Member found to be in breach of these rules or held to have behaved in a manner damaging to the interests of the Club shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.

-5. Members shall be required to abide and be bound by the Constitution and Rules of the European University of Lefke, including any other affiliations.
+5. Members shall be required to abide and be bound by the Constitution and Rules of the European University of Lefke.

 6. Members shall not post, speak or interact negatively with other members

-7. Any member or non-member found to be guilty of any act of plagiarism shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.
+7. Any member found to be guilty of any act of plagiarism shall be expelled or be the subject of such other penalty as the Club considers fit.